 Affiliate links are provided below.
 Please see my full disclosure.

-Dresser tops can hold a blend of practical and whimsical items, but the key is to not crowd the area too much.
+A dresser top can hold a blend of practical and whimsical items, but the key is to not crowd the area too much.
 Jewelry boxes, candles, and plants can add personality to a space while keeping the overall purpose functional.
-Dressers aren’t just for decoration; they are for storing your clothes and personal items, but they should not be an after-thought when it comes to decorating the top of them.
+Dressers aren’t just for decoration; they are essentially for storing your clothes and personal items, but they should not be an after-thought when it comes to how to decorating the dresser top.

 Before we can style your dresser we must have something to style with.
 It’s like a painter painting a masterpiece without his brushes.
 It’s best to gather a variety of items even if you do not use all of them; you want to have a library of pieces to play around with to see what works.

-Even the best of the best, top designers gather several pieces and try different pieces to see how they work and fit together.
-You won’t know until you try.
+Even the best top designers gather several pieces and try different decor items to see how they work and fit together.
+You won’t know until you try and experiment with a variety of pieces.

-Another great place to find items to style your dresser is the thrift store.
 Thrift stores are great places to score a mirror, desk clock, vases and candle holders.
-In fact, using thrifted items is a great way to create a curated look instead of looking like you picked everything up off of the store shelves.
+In fact, using thrifted items is a great way to create a curated look instead of looking like you picked everything up off of the Target or Pottery Barn store shelves.
 Remember…this design project does not need to break the bank.

 Items you will need to style your dresser: